DanyloPiatyhorets/TaskScheduler/README.md

 <br>

-You can also explore how Task Scheduler works by going through a provided presentation.
-Follow `TaskSchedulerFunctionality.pptx` for more information.
+[//]: # (You can also explore how Task Scheduler works by going through a provided presentation.
+Follow `TaskSchedulerFunctionality.pptx` for more information.)
 ## Technologies used
 I utilized the following technologies to develop the application:
 - Java
 - The Spring Framework
 - Fronted technologies such as HTML, CSS, and JavaScript
 - mySQL database (powered by MAMP)

 ## Further improvements
-Currently, I am focused on enhancing the security system of the project to deepen my understanding of Java and the Spring Framework.
 Future development plans include:

+- **Multiuser System Improvement**: Refining the system to handle simultaneous users activities in a smoother way

 - **UI Enhancement**: Improving the user interface to create a more intuitive and visually appealing experience.
 This effort aims to deepen my knowledge in frontend technologies.

-- **Localization**: Implementing language localization features to enable a multilingual interface, providing a more inclusive experience for users.
+- **Localisation**: Implementing language localization features to enable a multilingual interface, providing a more inclusive experience for users.

 - **Calendar Page**: Adding a dedicated calendar page for better visualization of tasks, offering users a more comprehensive view of their schedules.